 Surrounding the Great Lakes are welcoming states like Michigan and its up-and-coming capital Detroit, Ohio, Wisconsin, and Illinois that have been the subject of much love and ridicule (because of those funny accents).
-The Midwest hosts a number of cool cities, like Chicago and Minneapolis.
+The Midwest hosts a number of cool cities–you cant go wrong with a visit to Chicago or Minneapolis.

 4. Deep South

-If you’re looking for pleasant winter weather and a chance to experience more Southern comfort, why not head further inland into the Deep South.
-Georgia, Alabama, Mississippi, and Louisiana are where you’ll find the real staples of Southern living including delicious food, wild parties, overzealous priests, and ingrained racism.
+If you’re looking for pleasant winter weather and a chance to experience more Southern comfort, why not head further inland into the Deep South to Georgia, Alabama, Mississippi, and Louisiana.
+If you drive through Alabama, check out some of the cool and unusual hotels in Birmingham and stay for a few extra days to sample some of the real staples of Southern living.

-Larger cities, like New Orleans and Atlanta, are quite cosmopolitan while whole states like Mississippi and Alabama are where things just get plain weird.
+Larger cities are quite cosmopolitan–you can’t drive through the region without visiting New Orleans!
+On the other hand, states like Mississippi and Alabama are where things just get plain weird.

 Historical East Coast Road Trip Attractions